cloud-gov/cg-site/_posts/2024-02-08-release-notes.md

 ---
 layout: post
 date: February 8th 2024
-title: "February 8th cloud.gov Change Log"
+title: "February 8th Cloud.gov Change Log"
-excerpt: The cloud.gov team is working on providing change logs so everyone can see new features and updates.
+excerpt: The Cloud.gov team is working on providing change logs so everyone can see new features and updates.
 ---

 # Change Log - Punxsutawney Phil predicted an early spring, remember to also restage your applications regularly!